youngklee/ZenPackers/zpl/zpl_intro.rst

 * base: Base Class Type
 * meta_type: Component-level identifier
 * label: The display label in the GUI
-* index_type: Catalog types for components: (field, keyword)
+* index_type: index types for component Catalog search efficiency: (field, keyword)
 * impacts: What this component impacts: can be list or list-output of a function
 * impacted_by: What is component is impacted by: can be list or function
 * order: Order of display in the grid

 ZPL Modeling Templates
 --------------------------
-Our modeling example has a very simplified version of the ControlPlane ZenPack.
+Our modeling example is a very simplified version of the ControlPlane ZenPack.
 The modeler itself grabs a pre-made ObjectMap from the helper class in
 $ZP_DIR/modeling: